 BRT offers riders faster, more reliable service and new, amenity-filled stations with enhanced, landscaped medians between stations.
-Local bus service will remain in addition to the BRT service
+Local bus service will remain in addition to the BRT service.

-- Other features include: - Center running bus-only lanes (one in each direction) to keep buses moving fast and onschedule, out of general traffic - Limited stops: approximately every half mile and at CTA 'L' stations - o Transit Signal Priority intersections and longer green lights to keep traffic moving - o Potential for paying fares at the station before boarding to make boarding faster - Wide doors on left side of new, high-capacity vehicles to make boarding easier - o Improved lighting, ADA ramps and real-time bus arrival information at stations - o Maintains most existing medians and adds more than 75 blocks of new landscaped medians - Approximately 90% of parking and loading zones retained on both sides of the street - In order to accommodate BRT, the following adjustments would occur: - o Two general travel lanes (one in each direction) dedicated as center running bus-only lanes - Most left turns removed to keep buses and general through traffic moving
+Other features include:

+- Center running bus-only lanes (one in each direction) to keep buses moving fast and on-schedule, out of general traffic - Limited stops: approximately every half mile and at CTA 'L' stations - Transit Signal Priority intersections and longer green lights to keep traffic moving - Potential for paying fares at the station before boarding to make boarding faster - Wide doors on left side of new, high-capacity vehicles to make boarding easier - Improved lighting, ADA ramps and real-time bus arrival information at stations - Maintains most existing medians and adds more than 75 blocks of new landscaped medians - Approximately 90% of parking and loading zones retained on both sides of the street

-Why Ashland?
+In order to accommodate BRT, the following adjustments would occur:

+- Two general travel lanes (one in each direction) dedicated as center running bus-only lanes - Most left turns removed to keep buses and general throughtraffic moving

+WHY ASHLAND?

-- Demand: Ashland Avenue has the highest bus ridership of all CTA routes with 10 million boardings in 2012, over 31,000 per weekday - Access to Jobs: Provides access to nearly 133,800 jobs, including large employment centers such as the Illinois Medical District - Popular Destinations: Serves UIC, Malcolm X College, United Center, and 99 grammar/high schools - Connections to Transit Network: Provides access to seven CTA 'L' stations, two Metra stations, and 37 bus routes - Need: Provides much-needed non-downtown, north-south connection
+Demand: Ashland Avenue has the highest bus ridership of all CTA routes with 10 million boardings in 2012, over 31,000 per weekday

+Access to Jobs: Provides access to nearly 133,800 jobs, including large employment centers such as the Illinois Medical District

+Popular Destinations: Serves UIC, Malcolm X College, United Center, and 99 grammar/high schools

+Connections to Transit Network: Provides access to seven CTA 'L' stations, two Metra stations, and 37 bus routes

+Need: Provides much-needed non-downtown, north-south connection

-- Residents: 1 in 4 households located within walking distance of Ashland Avenue do not have a car - Speed/Time: Up to 83% increase in bus speeds - Width: At 70-feet curb-to-curb, road is wide enough to construct BRT - Safety: Improved lighting, ADA ramps, center station platform to provide pedestrian refuge when crossing, and fewer left-hand turns, which are a major cause of vehicle accidents - Investment: BRT can be a development magnet for residents and business and increase retail sales - Reliability: 50% more reliable than the local bus
+Residents: 1 in 4 households located within walking distance of Ashland Avenue do not have a car

+Speed/Time: Up to 83% increase in bus speeds

+Width: At 70-feet curb-to-curb, road is wide enough to construct BRT

+Safety: Improved lighting, ADA ramps, center station platform to provide pedestrian refuge when crossing, and fewer left-hand turns, which are a major cause of vehicle accidents
-Image: Riding BRT would save the average commuter 65 hours per year, compared to current buses.
-This adds up to \$820 for each bus commuter each year or \$17 million annually for Ashland bus commuters combined.
-The source is CDM Smith's "Screen 2 Alternatives Report - Western and Ashland Corridors Bus Rapid Transit (BRT) Project, Prepared for CTA," 2013; CTA Annual Ridership Report: Calendar Year 2012.
-Calculations utilize average Ashland trip length of 2.5 miles; current Ashland bus speed of 8.7 MPH; projected speed for center-lane Ashland BRT of 15.9 MPH; average hourly wage for the area (\$12.65 per hour, from FTA's "Capital Investment Program FY 2013 Annual Report Evaluation and Rating Process"); and assumes average commuter makes 500 trips per year.

-How to Stay Involved
+Investment: BRT can be a development magnet for residents and business and increase retail sales

+Reliability: 50% more reliable than the local bus

+Source: CDM Smith "Screen 2 Alternatives Report - Western and Ashland Corridors Bus Rapid Transit (BRT) Project," 2013; CTA Annual Ridership Report: Calendar Year 2012.

+HOW TO STAY INVOLVED

+Mail

-Mail: Chicago Transit Authority Strategic Planning & Policy, 10th Floor 567 W. Lake Street Chicago, IL 60661-1465
+Chicago Transit Authority Strategic Planning & Policy, 10th Floor 567 W. Lake Street Chicago, IL 60661-1465 Project Web Site | www.transitchicago.com/AshlandBRT